MiguelEXE/structured-buffer/README.md

 C-like structs in javascript

 ## Supports:
+- Creating and parsing buffers with a given struct
+- Calculating size of a struct
 - Unsigned and signed integer from 8 to 64 bits
 - Chars (converts int8 to string)
 - Standard C99 booleans